avuan/PyMPA37/README.md

 ### Motivation and significance

 The software was developed in the framework of a bilateral project between Italy and Japan 2013-2015 "Detection of slow slip events and space-time cluster analysis of low magnitude tremors preceding the 2009 L'Aquila earthquake and the 2012 Emilia seismic sequence in Italy", and was co-funded by Ministero Affari Esteri (Italy) - Scientific and Technological Collaboration Executive Program.
-Further improvements to the code are planned wothin Project H2020 - SERA 2017-2019 http://www.sera-eu.org/.
+Further improvements to the code are planned within Project H2020 - SERA 2017-2019 http://www.sera-eu.org/.

 ### System requirements